The Serious Cardiovascular Side Effects of Opioid Use

 According to a study published in The Ochsner Journal, severe adverse side effects can occur when benzodiazepines are combined with opioids.
 Both cardiovascular and respiratory risks are enhanced dramatically when the two drugs combine.

-Suggested reading: anti-anxiety medications giving rise to next us drug epidemic
+Are anti-anxiety medications giving rise to the next US drug epidemic?

 Heroin Use Associated with Fatal Heart Infection

-Hospitalizations for heart valve infection often attributed to intravenous drug use have increased significantly, according to a new study by researchers from Tufts Medical Center and Tufts University School of Medicine.
+Hospitalizations for heart valve infections often attributed to intravenous drug use have increased significantly, according to a study by researchers from Tufts Medical Center and Tufts University School of Medicine.

 The groups who saw the largest increase in IE were white young adults, ages 15 - 34, and women.